-While there is much to celebrate in the reauthorization of the Violence Against Women Act recently passed by Congress and signed by President Obama, the rights of one group of Americans remain inadequately protected: the women and men in our armed forces who are victims of military sexual trauma.
+While there is much to celebrate in the reauthorization of the Violence Against Women Act passed by Congress and signed by President Obama, the rights of one group of Americans remain inadequately protected: the women and men in our armed forces who are victims of military sexual trauma.

 As the recent documentary film The Invisible War highlights, the numbers are staggering, and the legal issues involving the Uniform Code of Military Justice are complicated.
 What’s more, the system reportedly makes victims feel discouraged to report, unsupported when they do, and does not have the tools to effectively treat the medical and mental wounds endured by victims of sexual violence.